swiftlang/swift-evolution/proposals/0311-task-locals.md

 #### Distributed Tracing

-So far this is on-par with an always on "profiler" that is sampling a production service, however it does only sample a single node — all the code is on the same machine...
+So far this is on-par with an always-on "profiler" that is sampling a production service, however it does only sample a single node — all the code is on the same machine...

 The most exciting bit about distributed tracing is that the same trace graphs can automatically be produced even _across libraries_ and across nodes in a _distributed system_.
 Thanks to HTTP Clients, Servers and RPC systems being aware of the metadata carried by asynchronous tasks, we are able to carry tracing beyond single-nodes, and easily trace distributed systems.

-> For in depth details about this subject, please refer to [Swift Distribted Tracing](https://github.com/apple/swift-distributed-tracing).
+> For in depth details about this subject, please refer to [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing).

 If, for whatever reason, we had to extract `chopVegetables()` into a _separate (web) service_, the exact same code can be written — and if the networking library used to make calls to this *"ChoppingService"* are made, the trace is automatically propagated to the remote node and the full trace now will include spans from multiple machines (!).
 To visualize this we can show this as: